Modifications

 House ModificationsSo what makes a house accessible?
 Most people envisage a ramp to get in the door – and are not sure what else is involved.
 However, accessibility is about more than just getting into the property, although that is the first focus.
 It is about ensuring that every aspect of the home is designed so everyone can use it – that is from the bathroom, to the kitchen, right down to the ironing board!

 It is also about ensuring a house is safe.
-With obvious ramps, a house would “stand out” and the occupier might be viewed as an easy target.
-There was also a concern that if a fire broke out, if there was only one accessible route, they might be trapped.
+With obvious ramps, a house can “stand out” and the occupier might be viewed as an easy target.
+There was also a concern that if a fire broke out, if there was only one accessible route, any occupants might be trapped.

 Outside the house